 This has to be your touchstone if you want a promotion.

-You have to get to a point where your company does not want to let you go because you are invaluable and valuable.
+You have to get to where your company does not want to let you go because you are invaluable and valuable.

 In other words, it is in their best interest to keep you happy and fulfilled in what you do.